America's #1 Rated Reverse Mortgage Lender*

 HUD does not intend to insure a loan on a property that is an over-improvement for the area or has unique features that if the borrower defaults and ends up owning the property, they can only sell for a fraction of the cost it took to build if that’s what they used for lending purposes so they do not allow appraisers to use this method when appraising for FHA-insured loans.

-It uses formulas to determine a property’s value over a period of time based on the rents that could reasonably be expected to be collected.
+It uses formulas to determine a property’s value over time based on the rents that can reasonably be expected to be collected.
 Again, it has no use for a single-family, owner-occupied residential home.
+Therefore, it is not a measure used by appraisers for HUD/FHA-insured loans.

-This is where the appraiser has to find sales that are similar to the home he/she is appraising and make adjustments for size, condition, age, etc., to determine what buyers are paying for properties in that market area.
+This leaves us with the sales comparison approach, also known as the use of comparable sales.
+This is where the appraiser must identify comparable sales to the property being appraised and adjust for size, condition, age, and other relevant factors to determine what buyers are paying for properties in that market area.

 HUD Appraisal Guidelines

-If there are similar 5,000 square foot homes, it doesn’t matter if it only cost $400,000 to build them or if it costs $1,000,000 to build, if they all sell for $700,000 for those similar properties, that is the established “market value” for those homes in that market.
+If there are similar 5,000-square-foot homes, it doesn’t matter whether they cost $400,000 to build or $1,000,000; if they all sell for $700,000 in that market, that is the established “market value” for those homes.

 On the other hand, if there are no sales of similar homes and the appraiser tries to take a home that is much smaller and had inferior building materials that sold for $500,000 and adjust the value to $800,000 because the properties are so dissimilar with no sales to support his adjustments (60% adjustments), the appraisal would not be accepted by HUD.

-That is not to say that it’s wrong for homeowners to build the home they want to build or that just because there are no sales, it isn’t worth that much or that they could not sell it for that price.
+That is not to say that it’s wrong for homeowners to build the home they want to build or that just because there are no sales, it isn’t worth that much, or that they could not sell it for that price.
 Many people over-improve their homes in one way or another.

 Adjustments & Rebuttals